OfficialDexter7/CTI-PROJECT/README.md

 * Vedprakash Umare

-See `contributing.md` for ways to get started.
+See `contributing.md` for ways to get started

 Please adhere to this project's `code of conduct`.